yannux/osx-docker-lamp/README.md

 Usage
 -----

-To create the image `tutum/lamp`, execute the following command on the osx-docker-lamp folder:
+To create the image `youruser/docker-osx-lamp`, execute the following command from the `osx-docker-lamp` folder:

 	docker build -t youruser/docker-osx-lamp .